The Most Important Skill To Avoid Relapse!

 How addiction starts

-Addiction begins when you use substances to avoid the painful parts of life you may not want to face.
-The cycle of using alleviates the pain.
+Addiction begins when you use substances or compulsive activity to avoid the pain that you don't want to face.
+The cycle of using alleviates that pain.

 That's why it's so hard in recovery when feelings hit!
 We aren't used to having to deal with them - and let's face it most people in early recovery would rather just avoid them!